Quantum Efficiency (QE) in High Energy CCD detectors

 Fig. 2.
 Quantum efficiency curves for a range of sensor types - direct detection

-Deep Depletion sensors, as the name suggests, extend the depth of the depletion zone and thereby increase the higher energy range that they can directly detect.
+Other Sensors:- Deep Depletion sensors, as the name suggests, extend the depth of the depletion zone and thereby increase the higher energy range that they can directly detect.

 PBack-illuminated sensors are sensors that have been effectively inverted so the electrode structure is no longer on the top surface but the bottom.
 The bulk of silicon is also removed leaving only a very thin ‘dead zone’ layer, thus allowing the softer X-ray detection.